Positive oriented Thompson links: Preliminaries and notation

 In order to obtain a knot diagram we need two further steps.
 First we draw the medial graph $M(\Gamma(T_+,T_-))$ of $\Gamma(T_+,T_-)$.
 In general, given a connected plane graph $G$, the vertices of its medial graph $M(G)$ sit on every edge of $G$ and an edge of $M(G)$ connect two vertices if they are on adjacent edges of the same face.
 Below we will provide an example in our context.
 Now all the vertices of $M(\Gamma(T_+,T_-))$ have degree $4$ and to obtain a knot/link diagram we need to turn the vertices into crossings.
 For the vertices in the upper-half plane we use the crossing $\slashoverback$, while for those in the lower-half plane we use $\backoverslash$.
-Here are $M(\Gamma(x_0x_1))$ and $\CL(x_0x_1)$

-So far we have obtained an unoriented knot/link.
+Recall that given a link diagram $L$ we may shade it in black and white (we adopt the convention that the colour of the unbounded region is white).
+This yields a surface in $\mathbb{R}^3$ whose boundary is the link $L$.
+This procedure is called checkerboard shading of the link diagram.

+We point out that in the checkerboard shading of the link diagram $L(T_+,T_-)$ obtained above, the crossings corresponding to vertices on edges of $\Gamma_+$ are positive and the crossings corresponding to vertices on edges of $\Gamma_-$ are negative (in the sense of Figure \ref{signscross}), see \cite[Section 5.3.2]{Jo14}.
+Here are $M(\Gamma(x_0x_1))$ and $\CL(x_0x_1)$.

+\begin{remark} We point out that there are slightly different notations in the literature.
+For instance in \cite[Definition 3.4]{Jo18} and \cite{ACJ} the link diagram $L(g)$ denotes the unique representation of $g$ as a pair of binary trees with minimal number of vertices (similarly in \cite{ACJ}, $\vec{\CL}(g)$ denotes the oriented link diagram produced by the minimal representative of $g\in\vec F$).
+In the present article we prefer to denote $g$ explicitly by a pair of binary trees $(T_+,T_-)$ in order to emphasise the role of the trees (this is in the same spirit as in \cite[Definition 4.1.2]{Jo14}, where the Tait diagrams of the link constructed from the minimal representatives of $g$ can either be denoted by $\Gamma(T_+,T_-)$ or $\Gamma(g)$).
+A slightly different notation is employed in \cite{GS} because a different description of $F$ as a diagram group is used. \end{remark} So far we have obtained an unoriented knot/link.
 In general the link diagrams obtained from elements of $F$ do not admit a natural orientation.
 However, there is a natural orientation when the group element is in the oriented Thompson group $\vec{F}$, whose definition we now recall.
-Shade the the link diagram $\CL(T_+,T_-)$ in black and white (we adopt the convention that the colour of the unbounded region is white).
+Shade the link diagram $\CL(T_+,T_-)$ in black and white (the unbounded region is white).
 This yields a surface in $\mathbb{R}^3$ whose boundary is the link $\mathcal{L}(T_+,T_-)$ (see \cite[Section 5.3.2]{Jo14}).
-The oriented Thompson group $\vec{F}$ can be defined as \cite{Jo14}
+The oriented Thompson group $\vec{F}$ can be defined as

 Equivalently, the elements of $\vec{F}$ have Tait diagram $2$-colorable.
 We denote the colours by $\{+, -\}$.
 We recall that if the Tait graph is $2$-colorable, then there are exactly two colorings.
 By convention we choose the one in which the leftmost vertex is assigned the colour $+$.
 We denote by $\vec{F}_+$ the monoid $\vec{F}\cap F_+$.